-This one-of-a-kind hotel was recently remodeled, making it both iconic and reimagined.
-The rooms encourage indulgence.
-Cozy up to the fireplace or relax in the spa tub.
-Toast the sunset over the ocean — with Sonoma County wine, of course — on a private deck.
+The guestrooms encourage indulgence.
+Cozy up to the fireplace or soak in the spa tub.
+Toast the sunset over the ocean — with Sonoma County wine, of course — on your private deck.
 Or just lay in bed, relaxing as you hear the ocean pounding on the rocks below.

 Spend an afternoon discovering the history of the area at Fort Ross State Historic Park (19005 Coast Highway 1, Jenner, 707-847-3437; open Friday to Monday), just minutes south of the resort.
 Or just a few miles north of Timber Cove, explore the pygmy forest at Salt Point State Park, and stroll through the magnificent spring blossoms at the 317-acre Kruse Rhododendron State Reserve.